brancz/desktop-install/README.md

 To only install vim, zsh and dotfiles in silent mode use the following command

 	wget -qO- https://raw.github.com/flower-pot/desktop-install/master/install.sh | sudo bash -s -- --silent --dotfiles

+#### OS X

+Right now I have only converted the zsh, vim, dotfiles part to osx.
+Here's how you install it:

+	curl https://raw.githubusercontent.com/flower-pot/desktop-install/master/osx.sh | sudo bash -s

 That's it, have fun! :)